plenoptic-org/plenoptic/CONTRIBUTING.md

   `@pytest.mark.filterwarnings`.
 See our tests for an example or the [pytest documentation](https://docs.pytest.org/en/stable/how-to/capture-warnings.html#pytest-mark-filterwarnings) for an explanation.
-- Configure pytest to ignore the warning for all tests by updating `filterwarnings` in `pyproject.toml`.
-This will only be considered for warnings that are raised in a variety of contexts; in general, the first two are preferred.
+- Configure pytest to ignore the warning for all tests by updating `filterwarnings` in `pyproject.toml` (they must come after `"error"`).
+These should only include warnings that are temporary, such as deprecation warnings that we raise or warnings that have been fixed upstream but not released yet.

 ### Testing notebooks